KaixoCode/Mixijo/README.md

 }
 ```
 Once you added all the channels of your liking, go to Mixijo again and press `CTRL + R` to reload the settings.
 You should then see your channels appear!
+You can then hide the console window using `CTRL + C`, if you press that again it will reappear.